Aaur1s/portaler-modern/docs/selfhosting.md

 ## Installation

 Register at github.com and get a github access token.
 You can learn how to get it here: [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+Make sure you get a "Classic Token", this will not work with "Fine Grained".

 You don't need to select any permissions for you token.